developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/about/index.md

 * **VC80X** Android Nougat

 ### Scanner Support
-EB 1.8 is now supported for use with the following scanners when connected to these Zebra devices and operating systems:
+EB 1.8 is now supported for use with the following scanners when connected to the Zebra devices and operating systems listed:

 * **DS3678 Ultra-Rugged Scanner**
 	* Running Android 7.0 (Nougat) on: